Botzu/ADAMSmartFarming/README.md

 * Atmospheric Temperature
 * Atmospheric Humidity

--- Corresponding MQTT tags can be seen in SerializableMqTTTypes.kt
+-- Corresponding MQTT tags can be seen in SerializableMqTTTypes.kt file

 ## Additional Android Libraries Used in Project